Optable/optable-ios-sdk/README.md

 ### Integrating GAM360

-We can further extend the above `targetingOk` example delegate implementation to show an integration with a [Google Ad Manager 360](https://admanager.google.com/home/) ad server account, which uses the [Google Mobile Ads SDK's targeting capability](https://developers.google.com/ad-manager/mobile-ads-sdk/ios/targeting):
+We can further extend the above `targetingOk` example delegate implementation to show an integration with a [Google Ad Manager 360](https://admanager.google.com/home/) ad server account, which uses the [Google Mobile Ads SDK's targeting capability](https://developers.google.com/ad-manager/mobile-ads-sdk/ios/targeting).

+We also extend the `targetingErr` delegate handler to load a GAM ad without targeting data in case of `targeting` API failure.

 ```objective-c
 @implementation OptableSDKDelegate